Don’t let the rain spoil your tour

 Opening hours: every day, from 10 am to 6 pm.

 Residents: R$ 5.00

-Free of charge: children under 7 years old and disabled people.
+Free of charge: children under 7 years old and people with physical disabilities.

 In the heart of the Historic Center, Casa do Benin represents a piece of Africa, where the exchange of cultures from there to here and from here to there is created.
 The House has a collection of around 200 pieces from the Gulf of Benin, collected by French photographer Pierre Verger during his trips to Africa, to study the ebbs and flows between Africa and Bahia.

-It also has pieces related to Afro Diasporic culture, donated by artists and institutions.
-Colorful fabrics hang from everywhere decorating the place, which add color and life to the House.
-This decoration is an installation by artist and designer Goya Lopes, one of the pioneers to work creatively with Afro-Brazilian fashion.
-On your next visit to Pelourinho, discover this place come rain or shine!
+It also has pieces related to Afro-diasporic culture, donated by artists and institutions.
+The whole place is decorated with colorful fabrics, which give more color and life to the House.
+This decoration is an installation by plastic artist and designer Goya Lopes, one of the pioneers to work creatively with Afro-Brazilian fashion.
+On your next visit to Pelourinho, get to know this place, rain or shine!
 Learn more at this link.

 Casa do Benin

 Baixa dos Sapateiros, 7 – Pelourinho, Salvador-BA, 40025-005